News and Announcements

 Registration for each round opens up three weeks in advance for each Thursday round.
 There is an online/automatic wait list.
 When you sign up, if the round is full you will automatically be placed in a first-come, first-served wait list.

-SAVE your Registration Confirmation email - If you can’t play, use the link in your email to cancel on the website as soon as you know so the next person on the waitlist will be put on the playing list.
+Cancellation: If you can’t play, send us an email to cancel as soon as you know so the next person on the waitlist will be put on the playing list.
 You will get an automated email notice if you are moved from the waitlist to the playing roster.
-Please do not email the board, we can no longer add or remove people from the wait list, it’s online only.

 Scoring and Scorecards

 Live Scoring: New for 2026 - EGC will be using Live Tourney for live, online scoring.
 As in the past, you must keep both a paper card and use live scoring as described below, and compare and verify your results before submitting.
-Live Tourney does not use an app - it is all web based, You will get links via email and/or QR codes for your foursome for scoring.
+Live Tourney does not use an app - it is all web based, You will get links via email and QR codes on the scorecard (Weekends) for your foursome for scoring.

 For Match Play, entering scores in live scoring during the round is optional but recommended.
 A paper scorecard must be maintained in all match play.
 If scores are not entered in live scoring during the match, they must be entered in Live Tourney within 1 hour after the round is completed.